Iguarán puts neighbours Ecuador to the sword with two firm headers

 One notable player who had returned to the squad since the Copa América was defensive midfielder José Ricardo Pérez.
 The 24 year old was another of the Atlético Nacional contingent.
 Dropping out was Atlético Nacional’s Alexis García.

-Colombia had definitely looked to be a 4-4-2 unit during the recently held tournament, so it would hardly be a surprise to see them turn out in this formation once again.
+Colombia had definitely looked to be a 4-4-2 unit, or even more precisely sat up in 4-2-2-2, during the recently held tournament, so it would hardly be a surprise to see them turn out in a similar formation once again.